mikeandmore/homebrew/README.md

 After installing, you can use `brew search` to find packages or `brew server` to browse packages off of a local web server.

+Warning not all the formula has been tested on Solaris, but we're working on that.

 More Documentation
 ==================